StefanSchwan/docker-compose-php/README.md

 ### compass

 The compass container is ruby compass as an application container.
 Try ```docker-compose run compass watch /var/www/html/[path to your config.rb]```

+## Makefile

+The Makefile contains some shortcuts for some of the frequently used annoyingly long ```docker-compose run CONTAINER COMMAND``` commands.

+Commands are pretty self-explaining, take a look into the file for reference.